ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 - `s_hash`: Hash of the state value.
 - `c_hash`: Hash of the authorisation_code value.

-The `amr` claim, which represents Authentication Methods References, MAY be returned as part of [Hybrid Flow authentication](#hybrid) but MUST be returned as part of a [CIBA authentication flow](#ciba-flow).

 ID Tokens MUST be signed by Data Holders as specified in [section 8.6](https://openid.net/specs/openid-financial-api-part-2.html#jws-algorithm-considerations) of **[FAPI-RW]**.

 The ID Token returned from the Authorisation Endpoint MUST NOT contain any Personal Information (PI) claims.